| Safe Haskell | Safe-Inferred |

 Abstract interface for submitting large batches of I/O operations.
 This

-interface is an extension of the HasFS
+interface is an extension of the HasFS interface that is provided by the

-fs-api
+fs-api package.

 The interface tries to specify uniform behaviour, but each implementation can have subtly different effects for a variety of reasons.
 However, for the most part the underlying implementation of an instance of the interface should not affect the correctness of programs that use the interface.